• Bread Machine

 Home

 Since this bread recipe is done in a bread machine, it is simple & easy to make.
-It should take you only 5 minutes or so to prepare and then you let the bread machine do the rest of the work.
-For more great recipes, please visit Bread Dad’s main Bread Machine Recipes section.
-Bread Dad also has a printable and “pin-able” recipe at the bottom of the page.
+It takes me roughly 5 minutes or so to prepare and then the bread machine does the rest of the work.

 Key Ingredient – Coarse Food-Grade Salt